bawmedical/restorativejustculture.org/_pages/civility-respect-mc.md

 {% include gallery caption="The Mersey Care NHS Civility and Respect Jigsaw" %}

 Designed by the civility and respect working group at Mersey Care NHS Foundation Trust, the civility and respect jigsaw is a working tool that is designed to empower staff to challenge miscommunication, reduce hurt and always choose civility and a positive culture.
 The respect and civility jigsaw describes both positive and negative behaviours that we may have experienced, witnessed, or demonstrated ourselves towards others.
-You can download the puzzle and guide here INSERT THE BOOKLET HERE.
+You can download the puzzle and guide [here](../assets/documents/Mersey%20Care%20-%20Respect%20and%20civility%2015_9_21.pdf)

 The green side of the jigsaw describes what respectful and civil behaviour looks like; the red side describes what disrespectful and uncivil behaviour looks like.
 The following is a suggestion for how you can use this with your teams: